neverFeltAlive/vite-pug/README.md

 npm i
 ```

-Or use an npm package for automated setup:
+Or use a npm package for automated setup:
 ```bash
 npx create-vite-native-app
 ```
+For more details about the package checkout [its npm page](https://www.npmjs.com/package/create-vite-native-app).

 ## Working with pages